homeday-de/homeday-blocks/README.md

 5) **:sparkles: - marks new feature (MINOR version change)**
 6) Everything else is consider a patch change.

-It is important to follow this convention, because it makese generating changelog much easier (automatic).
+It is important to follow this convention, because it makes generating changelog much easier (automatic).
 We use [changelog github action](https://github.com/homeday-de/github-action-changelog-generator) to automatically generate the changelog.
 Please see the link for more details on supported conventions.

 #### Examples